openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * different Credential instances of the same Credential Dataset (with different cryptographic material)
 * a combination of the points above

-It is important for Wallets to distinguish these options, as they may imply different behaviour for the user experience as described in (#todo).
+It is important for Wallets to distinguish these options, as they may imply different behaviour for the user experience as described in TODO reference to temrinology.

 ## Batch Credential Request {#batch-credential-request}